MichelleTanzil/Home-Country-Plate/README.md

 ## Techonologies Used

+---

 - ASP .NET - CQRS Architecture
 - React
 - SQLite - Temporary Database
 - Cloudinary - Cloud Storage for large files

+## Usage

+---

+### Prerequisites:

+- .NET Core 3.1
+- Node

+### Running the application:

+- Open a terminal, navigate to the client folder, `cd client`.
+Then, install the node dependencies, `npm i`.
+Finally, to run the application, `npm run start`.
+- In a second terminal, navigate to the API folder, `cd API`.
+Then run the application using `dotnet watch run`

 ## Contributors ✨

+---

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):